netsirkl64/palera1n/README.md

 **WARNING 3**: As of now, it was confirmed that if you do not use the onboard blobs for your device when you are using palera1n then it will cause the device to enter a blank screen after verbose boot.
 You will have a blank screen on your phone after verbose boot if you do not use the right blobs for palera1n.
 To ensure you do not get a blank screen after you boot your device with palera1n, you must dump your onboard blobs using [kristenlc/SSHRD_Script-High-Sierra](https://github.com/kristenlc/SSHRD_Script-High-Sierra) and use those blobs with this script.
 Please do **not** use the blobs on [tsssaver.1conan.com](https://tsssaver.1conan.com/v2/) for your device as it will cause it to not boot with palera1n.
 If an issue is opened and you are using blobs other then your onboard blobs, it is considered not- supported and your issue will be closed with no further info given.

+**UPDATE**: There has been a video tutorial made for checkm8 vulnerable devices to use palera1n if they are running iOS 15.0 to 15.5 beta 4.
+The tutorial was made for intel mac computers running high sierra. [iOS 15.0 - 15.5b4 JAILBREAK: Sileo ACHIEVED by palera1n Jailbreak - YouTube](https://www.youtube.com/watch?v=fdyHjS1WqKg)

 **Known working devices:**
 - iPhone X
 - iPhone 6s